eradiate/eradiate/docs/rst/user_guide/onedim_solver_app.rst

 Only the surface's radiative properties can be selected.

 Diffuse surface
-    A diffuse or Lambertian surfaces reflects incoming radiation isotropically, regardless the incoming direction.
+    A diffuse or Lambertian surface reflects incoming radiation isotropically, regardless the incoming direction.
 This behaviour is modelled by the Lambert BRDF, parametrised by a reflectance parameter.